Operation Pershing: Operation

 Meanwhile, to the north of the Lai Giang, the 22nd Regiment continued to avoid battle.
 While its 8th Battalion fled across the Hon Go Mountains into the An Lão, the rest of the regiment moved north into the upper reaches of the Bồng Sơn Plain.
-The PAVN hid themselves so well during the first half of March that neither Burton's 3rd Brigade in the An Lão nor Smith's 1st Brigade in the Bồng Sơn could find any trace of them.
+The PAVN hid themselves so well during the first half of March that neither Burton's 3rd Brigade in the An Lão, nor Smith's 1st Brigade in the Bồng Sơn could find any trace of them.
 This frustrating situation changed shortly after midnight on 18 March, when a South Vietnamese Popular Forces outpost at Sa Huỳnh Base, a small port north of the Bình Định-Quảng Ngãi border, reported human-wave attacks by an estimated two battalions that threatened to overrun its position.
 Believing that the attackers were from the 22nd Regiment, Norton shifted Smith's brigade into the hills west of Sa Huỳnh to intercept.
 Captured documents later revealed that the attackers were actually the 3rd Division's sapper battalion.
 Although the sappers escaped, the Americans were primed for an encounter with their real target, the 22nd Regiment.
 The following evening, 19 March, while looking for a place to settle in after a hot, unproductive day in the jungle, one of Smith's rifle companies stumbled upon a PAVN unit in Trường Sơn hamlet, 18 km north of LZ English.
 Since the size of the PAVN force was unknown, the company formed a perimeter as a firefight erupted.
 Within a half hour its commander realized he had uncovered a major element, and he radioed for help.
-Colonel Smith responded by dispatching four companies overland through the darkness toward Trường Sơn in an attempt to seal the PAVN inside the hamlet.
+Smith responded by dispatching four companies overland through the darkness toward Trường Sơn in an attempt to seal the PAVN inside the hamlet.
 At the same time a helicopter hovered overhead, illuminating the PAVN's positions with flares, while gunships raced in to add rockets and machine guns to the incoming artillery fire.
-Back at LZ Two Bits, General Norton decided to reinforce before the PAVN could escape north into Quảng Ngãi Province.
+Back at LZ Two Bits, Norton decided to reinforce before the PAVN could escape north into Quảng Ngãi Province.
 Time was critical, the only way to keep the PAVN in place was by blocking his exits with a night air assault, a risky undertaking that was rarely attempted.
 After Norton transferred a battalion from the 3rd to the 1st Brigade, Smith dispatched the better part of the unit to the battle area just after midnight.
 Four hours later a prisoner from the 22nd Regiment's reconnaissance company revealed that his mission had been to find escape routes for the regimental headquarters, its signal and support companies, and its 9th Battalion.
 The information made the size of the PAVN force known to Norton for the first time.
-At dawn Colonel Smith sent additional units to seal off the area.
+At dawn Smith sent additional units to seal off the area.
 One started a fight with the 22nd's 7th Battalion south of Truong Son.
 The new action prompted Norton to shift units from his 2nd Brigade northward across the Lai Giang with bulldozers to help destroy PAVN bunkers.
-In all, the 1st Cavalry Division had now committed thirteen rifle companies from five different battalions.
+In all, the 1st Cavalry Division had now committed 13 rifle companies from five different battalions.
 Yet, for all Norton's efforts to entrap the PAVN, the 22nd escaped once more.
-The force surrounded at Trường Sơn succeeded in breaking off during the evening of 20 March, and the 7th Battalion did the same twenty-four hours later.
+The force surrounded at Trường Sơn succeeded in breaking off during the evening of 20 March, and the 7th Battalion did the same 24 hours later.
 Subsequent sweeps through both areas produced a body count of over 120 PAVN dead for the three-day struggle, compared to 34 Americans killed.
 Nevertheless, by early April it was evident that the 22nd had slipped north into the mountains of southern Quảng Ngãi with only its 8th Battalion remaining in Bình Định, shunning combat and well hidden in the An Lão Valley.